Respect human rights

 Assessing human rights impacts across our markets

-Conducting an end-to-end human rights impact assessment in Malaysia
+Conducting a gender-inclusive human rights impact assessment in Pakistan

 Read the case study here.